Thou shalt not steal; an empty feat,

 At the Irvin Works, the Carnegie-Illinois rolling mill at West Mifflin, Pennsylvania, investigators for the Truman Committee found that at least 5 percent of the plant’s production, or about 3,000 tons of steel per month, failed to meet Navy specifications, yet was being labeled and delivered as up to standard.
 The results of quality tests—chemical analysis conducted in the mill to determine the quality of carbon and other elements in the steel—were simply altered (as were other tests for tensile strength) “to conform to what the customer expected to receive,” in the words of the chief specifications examiner, a man named Murray Stewart.
 If the chemical analysis of a “heat” of steel wasn’t known, he said, then they would just make one up for the record book.

 This list could easily be lengthened.
 The temptation to reduce costs by illicit means in order to increase one’s profit or decrease one’s loss is ever-present.
 And, in many of these cases, the consumer may never find out about the wrongdoing.
 Thus, the incredibly naive belief – or perhaps it were better to call it the blind faith – of Greenspan, Friedman, Rand, and others that an unregulated market will prevent such abuses is completely false.
 Far from preventing them, an unregulated market would make such abuses all the more likely.
-In terms of hygiene, it is like saying that, since everybody has one, the human immune system is sufficient to protect all people from harmful germs and disease, and therefore there is no need to wash our bodies and take medicines to protect ourselves from their corrupting effects.
-The act of washing one’s body regularly in order to reduce the number of bacteria on it is like the existence of regulations that are meant to prevent the development of undesirable behaviours.
+In terms of hygiene, it is like saying that, since everybody has an immune system, this system is sufficient to protect all people from harmful germs and disease, and therefore there is no need to wash our bodies and take medicines to protect ourselves from their corrupting effects.
+The act of washing one’s body regularly in order to reduce the number of potentially harmful viruses and bacteria on it is like the existence of regulations that are meant to prevent the development of undesirable behaviours.
 And taking medicines when we are sick is like the punishment of serious wrongdoings in order to prevent the corruption of business and society in general.

 Let us return to one of the main criticisms made of regulations, namely that they slow down and hamper economic growth, whether by increasing a company’s costs, delaying or preventing new medicines and other products from being sold to consumers, or increasing the time and aggravation it takes for individuals and companies to get things done.
 These criticisms are undoubtedly true.
 But the important point that these free-market fanatics fail to understand is that these same regulations which they vociferously condemn serve the very important function of maintaining people’s confidence in the operations of the free market.
-By maintaining consumer confidence in the products and services they purchase, it encourages people to keep buying them, since they know, or at least believe, that most of the products they buy are reliable, trustworthy, safe, and do what they claim to do, and that most of the licensed professionals whom they hire are qualified to perform the services for which they are paying them.
+By maintaining consumer confidence in the products and services they purchase, it encourages people to keep buying them, since they know, or at least believe, that most of the products they buy are reliable, trustworthy, safe, and do what they claim to do, and that most of the licensed professionals whom they hire are qualified to perform the services for which they pay them.

 A government that took no measures to regulate business activities in order to ensure honesty, reliability, and safety is no different from a government that takes no measures to prevent counterfeiting and the debasing of its currency.
 Just as widespread counterfeiting and currency debasement have the harmful effect of reducing people’s confidence in money, deregulation has the harmful effect of reducing people’s confidence in certain economic sectors, activities, or products.